-Project Sentinel opened and investigated 23 cases, which met its goal of 23 persons.
-It also provided information and referral services to 45 people; consultations to 16 people; education and outreach services to 26 San Mateo residents and service providers; and distributed 550 multilingual fair housing brochures throughout San Mateo.
+Project Sentinel opened and investigated 11 cases, which did not meet its goal of 23 persons.
+It also provided consultations to 36 people; education and outreach services to 145 San Mateo residents and service providers; and distributed 1500 multilingual fair housing brochures throughout San Mateo.